luyadev/luya/docs/guide/lesson-activewindow.md

 <?php $form::end(); ?>
 ```

-As you can see, we have used the [CallbackFormWidget](https://luya.io/api/luya-admin-ngrest-aw-CallbackFormWidget).
-Besides the [CallbackButtonWidget](https://luya.io/api/luya-admin-ngrest-aw-CallbackButtonWidget) it is mostly what you will need to create a simple ActiveWindow with additional functionality.
+As you can see, we have used the {{luya\admin\ngrest\aw\ActiveWindowFormWidget}}.
+Besides the {{luya\admin\ngrest\aw\CallbackButtonWidget}} it is mostly what you will need to create a simple ActiveWindow form with additional functionality.

-We configured the *CallbackFormWidget* to use our defined callback function in the ActiveWindow class and show a button label.
+We configured the widget to use our defined callback function in the ActiveWindow class and show a button label.
 We have also used the option to close the ActiveWindow when receiving a success message from the callback.

 ## Result